-This course is the application of principles of asepsis and the role of the surgical/operating room technician.
-Emphasis is placed on maintaining a sterile environment, proper positioning of patients, passing instruments, and handling supplies such as sutures and specimens, gowning and gloving self and others, and setting up a back table and mayo stand.
+This course is the application of principles of asepsis and the role of the surgical technologist.
+Emphasis is placed on creating and maintaining a sterile environment and applying skills of interoperative procedures.
 Upon completion of this course, the student should be able to participate in mock surgical procedures.

-SUR 103 SURGICAL PROCEDURES (3T, 6S) 5 credits PREREQUISITES: SUR 100, SUR 102, and SUR 107
+SUR 103 SURGICAL PROCEDURES (3T, 6S) 5 credits PREREQUISITES: SUR 100, SUR 102, SUR 107, and HPS 114

 This course is a study of surgical procedures as they relate to anatomy, pathology, specialty equipment, and team responsibility.
 Patient safety is emphasized and medications used in surgery are discussed.
-Upon completion of this course, the student should be able to participate in surgical procedures in the operating room.
+Upon completion of the course, the student should be able to participate in surgical procedures in the operating room.

-SUR 104 SURGICAL OPERATING ROOM PRACTICUM (20, P5) 4 credits PREREQUISITES: SUR 100, SUR 102, and SUR 107
+SUR 104 SURGICAL PRACTICUM I (20, P5) 4 credits PREREQUISITES: SUR 100, SUR 102, SUR 107, and HPS 114

 This course is the application of perioperative principles in the perioperative setting.
-Emphasis is placed on application of the surgical operating room technician role.
-Upon completion of the course, the student should be able to function as an entry-level surgical technologist in the operating room.
+Emphasis is placed on application of the surgical technologist's role.
+Upon completion of the course, the student should be able to participate in the surgical technologist role.

-SUR 105 CLINICAL EXPERIENCES IN OPERATING ROOM TECHNOLOGY (1T, 20, P5) 5 credits PREREQUISITES: SUR 103 and SUR 104
+SUR 105 SURGICAL PRACTICUM II (1T, 20, P5) 5 credits PREREQUISITES: SUR 103 and SUR 104

 This clinical experience allows the student to practice in the health care environment using entry level skills attained in previous classroom, laboratory, and clinical instruction.
 In addition to clinical skills, emphasis is placed on specialty surgical procedures, the study of trends, professional and interpersonal skills in the health care setting, and case review.
-Upon completion of this course, the student should have acquired necessary skills for transition from student to practitioner.
+Upon completion of this course, the student should be able to apply concepts of surgical technology to student levels.